 Peter Rawlinson Ashford, Kent.

-Our 2 Detour albums are also available for download on iTunes, so you have no excuse for not owning some Fast Cars music!!
+Well, you started it so you have no excuse for not owning some Fast Cars music!!

 This is an extract from the book Rob Gretton '1 Top Class Manager' It is an entry in relation to Joy Division's time in Strawberry Studios recording 'Unknown Pleasures' and shows some of the time (13th) we used to make demos for Rabid Records.
 Permission given by Manchester District Music Archive to use this.
 Thanks Mat !